Llamaware/Llamaware.github.io/src/content/blog/ghidra-server.md

 ### Conclusion

 Your Ghidra server should now be up and running!
 The service will start automatically on every boot.
-Good luck and have fun decompiling with friends!
+Good luck, and have fun decompiling with friends!

 Hopefully, you found this guide helpful, since the included documentation with Ghidra is rather lackluster.
 It can be found at `ghidra/server/svrREADME.html`.

 You can find more info on how to use your new Ghidra server [here](https://byte.how/posts/collaborative-reverse-engineering/).

+---

 The information in this article was originally from Chris Eagle, Kara Nance - *The Ghidra Book - The Definitive Guide* (2020).
 It has been modified and updated.